 In light of the new plans for casinos, however, the Diet passed legislation in July cutting down on possible winnings at a pachinko machine by almost half.
 The maximum wins for the average playing time of four hours dropped from ¥100,000 to only ¥50,000.

-These regulations and conversations about further cracking down on gambling laws before the casinos open, is likely to further discourage pachinko parlor attendance in the interim.
+These regulations and conversations about cracking down further on gambling laws before Japanese casinos open, is likely to further discourage pachinko parlor attendance.

 But the threat to the pachinko parlor shouldn’t be confused with a threat to the name companies that make up the industry.
 Pachinko machine manufacturers could attain lucrative contracts through these new resorts, especially if resort owners want to fill their casino floors with machines that speak to domestic gambling sensibilities (i.e. loud, anime-themed and can induce seizure).